anodyne99/WebMobile-2020Fall/2020Fall-Mobile/Mobile_Lesson1/README.md

-# TODO
+# ICP 8
-This readme will be updated as necessary when the assignment is known and made
+This assignment was primarily to explain the basics of Android mobile development and layout design